automl/neps/docs/reference/search_algorithms/multifidelity.md

 Although not inherently a Prior-optimizer, ``SH`` (and ``ASHA``) can make use of [Priors](../search_algorithms/prior.md).
 Instead of sampling configurations uniformly, the optimizer can directly sample from the Prior, which results in a more focused search - highly beneficial _if_ the Prior is reliable.
 Alternatively, the ``SH`` can bias the promotion of configurations towards the Prior, keeping worse-performing, but recommended configurations longer in the optimization process.

+See the algorithm's implementation details in the [api][neps.optimizers.algorithms.asha].

 ## 2 `HyperBand`

 `HyperBand`/`HB` (see [paper](https://arxiv.org/pdf/1603.06560)) is an extension of [``Successive Halfing``](../search_algorithms/multifidelity.md#1-successive-halfing) that employs multiple ``Successive Halfing``-rounds in parallel.

 Each of these runs has a different resource budget and different number of configurations.
 This makes ``HyperBand`` more flexible and parallelizable than ``SH``.

+See the algorithm's implementation details in the [api][neps.optimizers.algorithms.hyperband].

 ??? example "Practical Tips"